Apple To Release White iPhone 7, Red iPhone 7S, Upgraded iPhone SE

 The iPhone 7 was not any different and Apple tried to up the ante by offering more color variants to suit every taste.
 When the iPhone 7 released in September 2016, it offered five different variants: rose gold, gold, silver, and two shades of black.

 But it looks like five colors are not just enough for the ever-demanding market anymore.
-There are speculations that Apple could be planning to introduce a jet white variant to the iPhone 7, Deccan Chronicle reports.
-This report comes from Japanese blog Macotakara, who writes that the white version will be in addition to the existing iPhone 7 and iPhone 7 plus colors.
+There are speculations that Apple could be planning to introduce a jet white variant to the iPhone 7, according to the Deccan Chronicle.
+This report comes from Japanese blog Macotakara, who wrote that the white version will be in addition to the existing iPhone 7 and iPhone 7 plus colors.

 But if you think white is too plain, or if an iPhone 7 is just too boring, you might be pleased to know that a bolder color could also be in store for the iPhone 7S, an upgrade to the iPhone 7 that will precede September’s iPhone 8.